mrmeizongo/PID/README.md

 This is a simple PID controller I implemented for use in my RC plane flight stabilization software.
 Inspiration for this came from a great video by DigiKey about PID controllers on youtube.
 You can check out the video [here](https://www.youtube.com/watch?v=tFVAaUcOm4I).

 You might have to implement a way to mitigate against integral windup depending on what you're controlling.
 A simple way to achieve this is to reset the integral variable of the PID controller.
-You can use the Reset() function to achieve this.
+You can use the ResetPID() function to achieve this.

 Below are other slightly more sophisticated ways to deal with integral windup: